adel-mamin/amast/libs/hsm/README.rst

 This is a contrived hierarchical state machine that contains all possible state transition topologies up to four level of state nesting.

+There is command line tool in `example.c <https://github.com/adel-mamin/amast/blob/main/apps/examples/hsm/regular/example.c>`_.
+It allows to explore the behavior of the state machine by generating all possible events, activating all existing states and observing state transition sequences: exit, entry and init events generated by the library.

 HSM With Event Queue
 --------------------